 Other Mushroom Recalls

-- Concord Farms Enoki Mushrooms Recall: March 29, 2021 – Vernon, California-based Concord Farms recalled Enoki Mushrooms distributed from California to retail stores through produce distributors.
-The recalled mushrooms are packaged in a black, yellow and transparent plastic packaging, with the “Concord Farms” logo above “fresh enoki mushrooms”.
+- Concord Farms Enoki Mushrooms Recall: March 29, 2021 - Vernon, California-based Concord Farms recalled Enoki Mushrooms distributed from California to retail stores through produce distributors.
+The recalled mushrooms are packaged in black, yellow, and transparent plastic packaging, with the “Concord Farms” logo above “fresh enoki mushrooms”.
 UPC is 049995041049.

 - Shirakiku Mushrooms Recall: September 28, 2020 - Wismettac Asian Foods, Inc., recalled Shirakiku brand imported Dried Fungus (also known as Black Fungus or Kikurage) over potential contamination with salmonella.

 - Guan's Mushrooms Recall: April 8, 2020 - Guan’s Mushroom Company recalled Enoki mushrooms imported from South Korea for potential contamination with listeria.

 - H&C Food Inc. Enoki Mushrooms Recall: April 7, 2020 - H&C Food Inc. recalled Enoki mushrooms imported from Korea over potential contamination with Listeria monocytogenes.

 - Enoki Mushrooms Recall: March 10, 2020 - Sun Hong Foods, Inc., recalled Enoki Mushrooms which were potentially contaminated with listeria.

 - Marquis Worldwide Specialty Inc. Enoki Mushrooms Recall: March 29, 2021 - Marquis Worldwide Specialty Inc. recalled all of its Organic Enoki Mushroom 200g over potential listeria contamination.
 The product was distributed nationwide from California and it reached consumers through retail stores and other produce wholesalers.